Island of San Simón: Middle Ages

 Between the 12th and 13th centuries, the island was inhabited by the Knights Templar and later by the Franciscans, the Paschaline order of Saint Simon.
 But in 1370 this religious order was excommunicated and forced to abandon the island.
 After being abandoned for almost a century, the diocese of Tuy, which until then had political control of the island, ceded it to Isabella the Catholic, in an act of kindness and gratitude for her loyalty.

 After remaining abandoned for almost a century, the diocese of Tui, which until then had political control of the island, ceded it to Elizabeth the Catholic in an act of kindness and gratitude for her fidelity.
 In his honor, a bust was made on the island, as well as those of Johan de Cangas and Martín Codax.
-In 1589, it was sacked by English pirates, including Francis Drake.
+In 1589, it was successfully attacked by English privateers under Francis Drake.

 Eighteenth century until the Spanish Civil War

-The inlet was the scene of the Battle of Rande in 1702, when ships from Holland and England, united by the War of Succession against the Crown of Castile, tried to assault the Indies fleet loaded with nearly three years' worth of goods.
-The galleons belonged to the Crown of Castile and were escorted by French police from America, which resulted in the defeat of the Franco-Castilian forces.
-A large part of the galleons' contents, which are believed to be gold, silver, diamonds, spices such as cocoa, and fine woods and tobacco, were plundered by the English ships of the Queen of England Anne I of Stuart, but in an attempt to thwart the robbery, a large part of the ships' wealth was thrown into the sea.
-Much of the gold and silver belonging to the Crown of Castile had already been unloaded as far as Madrid, weeks before the confrontation.
-Subsequently, the Anglo-Dutch fleets raided the villages near the Vigo estuary, with particularly devastating effects on villages such as Cangas de Morrazo, Redondela, Vigo, Sotomayor and Arcade, which were burnt and "ravaged".
-The island of San Simón also suffered attacks from British troops.
+During the War of the Spanish Succession, the Battle of Vigo Bay was fought near San Simón between an Anglo-Dutch fleet under George Rooke and Philips van Almonde and a Franco-Spanish fleet commanded by François Louis Rousselet de Châteaurenault and Manuel de Velasco y Tejada on 23 October 1702.
+Rooke and van Almonde were attempting to capture the Spanish treasure fleet, and in the ensuing battle utterly annihilated Châteaurenault and Velasco's fleet, capturing or destroying all 18 of their warships.
+However, the treasure fleet had unloaded most of its cargo weeks earlier, which was in the process of being safely escorted to Madrid, leaving the English and Dutch chagrined.
+After the battle, Anglo-Dutch forces successfully raided municipalities in the Vigo estuary, including Cangas, Redondela, Vigo and Soutomaior, assisted by the weak state of Spanish forces in the region.
+Anglo-Dutch forces also landed on San Simón in the aftermath of the battle, who briefly occupied the island before withdrawing.

-The church of San Pedro was almost completely destroyed but was restored in the 19th century.
-Accounts of the whereabouts of the riches since the event are unclear, and numerous dives carried out after the sinking of the ships but no gold and other precious materials were found around the island.

-In 1719, Admiral Michelle entered the island and there was a further threat from Napoleon's French troops in the Spanish War of Independence, and the island was abandoned and re-inhabited on numerous occasions.
+During the raids, the church of San Pedro was burnt, being only restored in the 19th century.
+Accounts of the whereabouts of the Franco-Spanish fleet's cargo since the battle are unclear, and numerous dives carried out after the sinking of the ships but no gold and other precious materials were found around the island.
+During the Peninsular War, San Simón was at times threatened by the advance of French-led troops, and the island was abandoned and re-inhabited on numerous occasions.